 - What benefits are taxable?

-- What features of Excel do you use the most as part of your payroll duties?
+- What Excel skills do you use as part of your payroll duties?

 Behavioral questions.
 How you’ve handled work issues is a good indicator of future performance, so interviewers will want to know more about situations in your past jobs using behavioral questions.

 - Have you ever had to deliver bad news to someone?
 How did you approach it?

 - When have you make a mistake on the job, and how did you resolve it?